Pure Consort Xiao

 Consort Xiao, Pure Consort Xiao or Xiao Shufei (蕭淑妃, personal name unknown) (died c.November 655), was a concubine of Emperor Gaozong of Tang (Li Zhi).
 She was initially favored by him and bore him a son and two daughters—Li Sujie and the Princesses Yiyang and Gao'an—but later, after her romantic rival Empress Wang introduced another concubine, Consort Wu (later known as Wu Zetian), to Emperor Gaozong, Emperor Gaozong became enamored with Consort Wu.
 Empress Wang and Consort Xiao instead joined forces to try to counter Consort Wu, but in 655, Emperor Gaozong deposed both of them on accusations of witchcraft and replaced Empress Wang with Consort Wu.
-Soon, they were executed on the new Empress Wu's orders.
+Soon, according to later sources they were cruelly executed on the new Empress Wu's orders.

 Background

 Little is known about Consort Xiao's background.
 What is known is that she was already a concubine of Li Zhi when he was crown prince under his father Emperor Taizong, as her son Li Sujie was born in 646, before his ascension in 649.
 While she was a concubine to the crown prince, she carried the title of Liangdi (良娣).
 In addition to Li Sujie, she bore two daughters, who were probably older than Li Sujie.
-It was also said that she was favored by him, more so than his wife Crown Princess Wang.
+It was also said that she was favored by Li Zhi, more so than his wife Crown Princess Wang.